 Blogging is the best way to get started as a freelance writer, as you are able to build networks and practice writing (it’s a craft, in case you didn’t know).

 If you don’t have a blog, be prepared to spend about $100 to get started.
-You’ll need to purchase hosting (I recommend and use SiteGround for all my websites – this is my affiliate link) and a premium theme which can run from $20 upwards.
+You’ll need to purchase hosting (I recommend and use SiteGround for all my websites – this is my affiliate link) and a premium theme that can run from $20 upwards.

 Want more info on getting started with a blog?
 Check out my post: How to Start a Money-Making Blog in Five Easy Steps